zendannyy/zendannyy.github.io/_posts/2022-05-12-twenty-first_post.md

 ---
 layout: post
-title: Cybersecurity Career Paths: Incident Response, SOC
+title: Cybersecurity Career Paths - Incident Response, SOC
 ---

 I will be doing a deep dive on Incident response (IR for short) and Security Operations Center (SOC for short).
 I have grouped these together as a lot of the times they are used interchangeably.
 This will be part 2 of a 4 part [series](2022-02-17-eighteenth_post.md) around cybersecurity career paths.